bazjo/RS41_Decoding/RS41-SGP/README.md

 # \#79-STATUS
 The 79-STATUS block includes such things as Frame#, Serial and battery voltage, but also there are some bytes whose purpose is not known at this time.
 Any guesses are welcome.

 Also there is the Subframe, who is transmitted over 51 frames in pieces of 16 bytes, including such things as calibration values.
 The Subframe is discussed [further down](#subframe).
-The part of the subframe, which is currently tranmitted is indicated by the Subframe#
+The part of the subframe, which is currently transmitted is indicated by the Subframe#

 | address  | datatype | example data | decoded | function |
 | --- | --- | --- | --- | --- |